lenymo/glennmccomb-com/content/articles/useful-sass-scss-media-query-mixins-for-bootstrap.md

 );
 {{< /highlight >}}

+These can be accessed using the Sass' map-get function:

+{{< highlight scss >}}
+// Get the small breakpoint.
+$breakpoint: map-get($breakpoints, sm);
+{{< /highlight >}}

 In my own fork of the bootstrap v4 grid I've added an additional <code>xl</code> breakpoint at 1500px which is useful for large desktop monitors.
+This type of thing is very easy to add.

 ## Media query mixins